bge-barcoding/BGEE/README.md

 | BSNHM046-24 | BSNHM046-24 | path/toBSNHM046-24.fasta |

 ## Customising snakemake configuration file ##
-- Update `config/config.yaml` with neccessary paths and variables - See [MitoGeneExtractor README.md](https://github.com/bge-barcoding/MitoGeneExtractor-BGE/blob/main/README.md) for a more detailed explanation of Exonernate run paramters.
+- Update [config/config.yaml](https://github.com/bge-barcoding/BGEE/blob/main/config/config.yaml) with neccessary paths and variables.
-- Rule-specific resources in the [config.yaml](https://github.com/bge-barcoding/MitoGeneExtractor-BGE/blob/main/config/config.yaml) - Each rule can specify the necessary number of threads and memory resources (in Mb) for every job (e.g. specifying 4 threads and 4G memory for fastp_pe_merge would allocate those resources for every 'fastp_pe_merge' job).
+- Each rule in the config.yaml can specify the number of requested threads and memory resources (in Mb) for every job (e.g. specifying 4 threads and 4G memory for fastp_pe_merge would allocate those resources for every 'fastp_pe_merge' job).
 ```
 # config/config.yaml